What Went Wrong:

 Nicholas J. Gonzalez, M.D.

-Nicholas J. Gonzalez, M.D., graduated from Brown University, Phi Beta Kappa, magna cum laude with a degree in English Literature.
+Nicholas J. Gonzalez, M.D., died unexpectedly in July 2015.
+He graduated from Brown University, Phi Beta Kappa, magna cum laude with a degree in English Literature.
 He worked as a journalist, first at Time Inc., before pursuing premedical studies at Columbia University.
 He received his medical degree from Cornell University Medical College in 1983.
 During a postgraduate immunology fellowship under Dr. Robert A. Good, considered the father of modern immunology, Dr. Gonzalez investigated the nutritional cancer treatment developed by the dentist Dr. William Donald Kelley.
-Dr. Gonzalez’s subsequent research has been funded by The Procter & Gamble Company, Nestlé, and the National Cancer Institute/National Institutes of Health.
+Dr. Gonzalez's subsequent research has been funded by The Procter & Gamble Company, Nestle;, and the National Cancer Institute/National Institutes of Health.
 Since 1987, Dr. Gonzalez has been in private practice in New York City, treating cancer and other degenerative diseases with an enzyme-based nutritional regimen.
-He is in the process of publishing a series of books, of which What Went Wrong is the third.
-For more information on his practice or his books, see his website.
+Prior to his death, he published a series of books, of which What Went Wrong is the third.
+For more information on The Gonzalez Protocol and his books, see The Nicholas Gonzalez Foundation - a 501(c)3 nonprofit foundation website.

 New Spring Press LLC